Thursday 26th March 2020

 Italy is hard come by, it’s toll climbed again, bucking the trend of a decline seen in the last 3 days, with over 700 succumbing last night.
 Rumours are Italy is not just handicapped by the older populace, but the strain is more virulent.
 News too, that the US will likely overtake both Italy in China within the next 24 hrs, and will become the new global epicentre for the pandemic.

 Today I applied for Tesco jobs, inspired by a colleague now out of work and asking for a reference.
-I’m only applying for branches that will be reachable, with minimal commuting and thus exposure -it helps that I live next to the world’s busiest train station, so my radius is quite encompassing.
+I’m only applying for branches that will be reachable, with minimal commuting and thus exposure -it helps that I live next to such a busy station, so my radius is quite a catchment.
 There were literally 8 pages of positions for the company alone, all asking for immediate work on a temporary basis.

-I’ve made some noises in the way of volunteering, though A says the NHS needs noone any more, and my working is volunteering enough to support my dependents.
-I’ve offered by CV building and job application services to some of my colleagues who don’t have as good English skills, my first foray into putting my money where my mouthpiece is, rather than endlessly writing about community spirit while popping out to forage, avoiding all contact and coming back with having done anything but purchase goods.
+I’ve made some noises in the way of volunteering, though A says the NHS needs no one any more, and my working is volunteering enough to support my dependents.
+I’ve offered by CV building and job application services to some of my colleagues who don’t have as good English skills, my first foray into putting my money where my mouthpiece is.
+As opposed to endlessly writing about community spirit while popping out to forage, avoiding all contact and coming back with having done anything but purchase goods.

-The streets were sunny, and mostly quiet, though occasionally a bottleneck of a whole 7 people would clog up certain crossroads and shop awnings.
-I posted off my collection of masks to The Fam (they’d run out entirely of envelopes so had to bop over to the last open corner store), then it was the trundle through Lidl, which had restocked itself post-panic buying.
+The streets were sunny, spotless and mostly quiet, though occasionally a bottleneck of a whole 7 people would clog up certain crossroads and shop awnings.
+I posted off my collection of masks to The Fam (they’d run out entirely of envelopes so had to bop over to the last corner store), then it was the trundle through Lidl, which had restocked itself post-panic buying.
 Though of course bogroll and cleaning products were still mythical.
-Paracetamol was found, like El Dorado in a ray of light.
+Paracetamol was found, in a heavenly ray of light.

-Yesterday’s film was The Lighthouse, starring that good looking Cedric-from-Happy-Plopper-and-Paul-Daniel’s-Wife-Debbie-McEgg.
-Him.
-Plus the vampiric looking Willem Defoe, now haggard in a strikingly accurate 19th Century rendition of a grizzly Newfoundland seadog (they have a similar accent to the Irish), salt o the shanty-shaking blarney sea.
+Yesterday’s film was The Lighthouse, starring that good looking Cedric-from-Harry-Potter.
+Plus the vampiric looking Willem Defoe, now haggard in a strikingly accurate rendition of a grizzly Newfoundland seadog (they have a similar accent to the Irish), salt o the shanty-shaking blarney sea.
 An aria in solitude and madness, and how very close to home.
-The relationship between salty sea master and monosyllabic hired lugger lurches between hate and love, sometimes within seconds, as they increasingly deteriorate into alcoholism and entertaining past demons through their solitude, sometimes to memories of murder, or visions of mermaids and sea monsters (tentacles and all).
+The relationship between salty sea master and monosyllabic lug lurches between hate and love, sometimes within seconds, as they increasingly deteriorate into alcoholism.
+Entertaining past demons through their solitude, sometimes to memories of murder, or visions of mermaids and sea monsters (tentacles and all).
 Heads in lobster baskets, dripping jizz, that kinda thing.
 All very black and white, shot on a 5:4 format redolent of silent films, for which a great deal of this brooding study is.

 A lonely island (a rocky New England shore), a haunted past and present, a backbreaking, mindbreaking roster, littered with secrets and intrigue, notably the semi-mythical light in the house itself, like a glowing gemstone.
 It doesn’t end well.
 Perhaps neither for us.